Architecture, M.Arch.

 ||

-Students may choose to take electives courses to replace the additional 6 credits of Advanced Technology Topics and Research Topics: History Theory Courses.
+Students can earn credit for two courses with the same course code when the topic subtitle is different.
+Students may also choose to take elective courses to replace the additional 6 credits of Advanced Technology Topics and Research Topics: History Theory Courses.

 Registration Information